nottrobin/docs/src/en/charms-storage.md

 ### LXD (lxd)

-!!!
-Note:
+[note]
 The regular package archives for Ubuntu 14.04 LTS (Trusty) and Ubuntu 16.04 LTS (Xenial) do not include a version of LXD that has the 'lxd' storage provider feature.
 You will need at least version 2.16.
 See the [Using LXD with Juju][clouds-lxd] page for installation help.
+[/note]

 LXD-based models have access to the 'lxd' storage provider.
 The LXD provider has two configuration options: